 The size and cost of a transformer increases when the Rated Frequency is the lowest frequency which will allow Max.
 Supply Volts without saturating the core.

-The size and cost of a transformer increases when you move down the listing of primary windings.
-A 5-LEAD primary requires more copper than 2+2 primary.
-A LADDER is the least economical primary.
+Another factor affecting cost is when you move down the listing of primary windings.
+A 5-lead primary requires more copper than 2+2 primary.
+A ladder is the least economical primary.

 A transformer for 60Hz with a single primary will always cost less and be smaller than a multiprimary 50Hz transformer.
 The savings are often large enough to make it economical to use two different versions of a transformer, one for the domestic market, and another for foreign markets, in spite of the smaller lot sizes of each transformer.

 DHW circuits and CTB circuits with unsymmetric load require a larger and costlier transformer than regular FWB circuits.
 Circuits with L-filter (FWBL and DHWL) require a smaller transformer than circuits with capacitor filter (FWB and DWH), but the inductor adds size and cost to the system.